OBoladeras/PyFTPClient/README.md

 - **open [remote_file]**: Open and display the contents of a remote file.
 - **history**: Display the command history.
 - **whoami**: Print the username of the currently logged-in user.
+- **source [local / remote]**: Change the directory showed in prompt.
+        - Options are not required, by default will toggle between local and remote.
 - **help**: Print this help message.

 ### Local Shell: